hp-4k/trees_and_graphs/README.md

 #### knights_moves.rb
 Implements function `knight_moves(origin, target)` which takes two arrays `[x, y]` where both `x` and `y` are integers between 1 and 8 representing a square on a chess board.
-The function uses a breadth-first search algorithm to find the shortest path a knight (a chess piece) can move from the origin to the target square.
+The function uses a breadth-first search algorithm to find the shortest path a knight (a chess piece) can take to move from the origin to the target square.